Robert Scott Moncrieff

 In 1783 the Royal Bank of Scotland reversed its previous policy of operating only from its head office in Edinburgh and decided to open a branch in Glasgow.
 Robert Scott Moncrieff, having recently resigned from the Office of the Land Tax, was appointed to serve as its joint agent.
 Soon afterwards, he remarked, in comparing his new and old jobs: ‘my present appointment at Glasgow, tho’ it may not be so profitable, is more respectable than a deputyship.’

 His fellow joint agent in the Glasgow office was David Dale.
 Dale had numerous other business interests, so Scott Moncrieff was responsible for undertaking most of the agents’ work.
 The branch soon became exceptionally busy, playing an important role in the economic expansion of Glasgow and, in turn, of the Royal Bank itself.
 By the early years of the 19th century the Glasgow agency was transacting more business than the bank’s head office in Edinburgh.
-Scott Moncrieff’s daily letters to William Simpson, the Bank’s cashier in Edinburgh (written 1801-3) survive in the NatWest Group's archives, and provide precious insights into life in Glasgow in the early 19th century.
+Scott Moncrieff’s daily letters to William Simpson, the Bank’s cashier in Edinburgh (written 1801-3) survive in the NatWest Group's archives, and provide precious insights into life and business in Glasgow in that period.
+Digitised versions of them are available on this site.

 He was an ordinary director of the Royal Bank of Scotland from 1806 until his death in 1814.